MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 to send bits over a wire.

-There is a UART-implementation for the rp2040, in the [rp-hal-crate](https://github.com/rp-rs/rp-hal), but it assumes usage of the builtin uart-peripheral, that uses both an RX and TX-pin in a set position, in my case I want to either have half-duplex communication (one side communicates at a time), or simplex communication from right to left.
+There is a UART-implementation for the rp2040, in the [rp-hal-crate](https://github.com/rp-rs/rp-hal), but it assumes usage of the builtin uart-peripheral, that uses both an RX and TX-pin in a pre-defined set position, in my case I want to either have half-duplex communication (one side communicates at a time), or simplex communication from right to left.
 That means that the `DATA`-pin on the left side should be UART-RX (receiver) while the `DATA`-pin on the right is UART-TX (transmitter).